mkaboldy/woocommerce-rent-payment/README.md

 3. Configure the plugin settings in WP-Admin/WooCommerce/Settings/Payments/Rent Payment

 ## Troubleshooting
 In plugin settings enable API logging.
-This will record the raw XML requests and responses and will allow you to troubleshoot API connectivity problems.
+This will record the raw XML requests and responses and will to allow troubleshooting API connectivity problems.

 Don't use this in a production environment as it will store CC information locally.

-## Vesion history
+## Version history

+### 0.5
+- i18n
+- order status hook
+- admin payment

+### 0.4
-### 0.4 error management and logging improved
+- error management and logging improved

-### 0.3 bugfixes
+### 0.3
+- bugfixes

+### 0.2
-### 0.2 basic functionality ready
+- basic functionality ready

+### 0.1
-### 0.1 minor fixes
+- minor fixes

+### 0.0
-### 0.0 initial version
+- initial version